 Priority processing times for Certificate of Sponsorship requests & Changes of Circumstances

-Priority processing remains available to A’ rated sponsors for fast-tracked CoS allocation and other Change of Circumstances requests, for a fee of £200 per application.
+Priority processing remains available to A’ rated sponsors for fast-tracked CoS allocation and other Change of Circumstances requests, for an additional fee of £200 per application.
 The priority requests are generally processed within 5 working days.

-What is the difference between UKVCAS and Home Office processing?
+Section C: Difference between UKVCAS and Home Office Processing

 One factor that may affect the UK visa processing time is whether the application has to be made through UKVCAS.